 If your premises is connected to a septic tank, you must ensure that certain substances don’t enter your drains via toilets, sinks or showers.
 These items and substances can poison the septic system and reduce its effectiveness.
 For example, try and restrict the amount of fat, grease and oil you pour away – instead, thoroughly wipe down crockery before washing it.
 You should also avoid pouring bleach down drains if you can, along with hygiene and sanitary products, nappies, cigarette butts, pharmaceuticals, paints, detergents, other chemicals, or anything that is not biodegradable.
 Whether you have a septic tank or not, these are useful tips to follow for good drainage practice.

 Searching for qualified drainage experts to maintain your septic tank or cesspit?
 Here at Express Drainage Solutions, thanks to our fleet of fully-equipped tankers, we offer competitively-priced system maintenance and scheduled emptying to ensure your system is healthy and fully operational.
 For those needing a new system, we also supply high quality Klargester tanks, one of the leading brands on the market.
-To discover more about our services, simply get in touch today.
+To discover more about our services and our drainage tanks, simply get in touch today.